OpenM-Project/mcbedoc.github.io/docs/the-story.md

 # The Story of MCBE unlockers
 {: .no_toc }

-The detaild story of cracking Minecraft: Windows 10 Edition {: .fs-6 .fw-300 }
+The detailed story of cracking Minecraft: Windows 10 Edition {: .fs-6 .fw-300 }

 ## Table of contents